 Automatically retrieve all information using the DOI

-You can also use the APA Citation Generator to create your APA journal article citations.
+You can also use the free APA Citation Generator to create your APA journal article citations.
 All you need to do so is the URL or DOI of the journal.
 With the click of a button, the generator retrieves all other field!